kodekloudhub/community-faq/docs/kodekloud-engineer/level-4/linux/09-nginx-php-fpm-linux-sock.md

 # Configure Nginx + PHP-FPM Using Unix Sock

-IMPORTANT: Various parameters highlighted below in the question may be different each time you reset the lab.
+**IMPORTANT**: Various parameters `highlighted` below in the question may be different each time you reset the lab.
 As such the solution below is tailored to this particular instance of the question.
 You must change it accordingly with what your version of the question asks for.

 ## Question